Chart Color Schemes

 Seaford Rise - Moana has a typical household mix, with a higher-than-average median household size

 Family households constitute 74.2% of all households, including 32.8% couples with children, 27.5% couples without children, and 12.8% single parent families.
 Non-family households comprise the remaining 25.8%, with lone person households at 23.9% and group households making up 2.0%.
-The median household size is 2.6 people, larger than the Greater Adelaide average of 2.5.
+The median household size is 2.6 people, which is larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households